 For a Cannabis plant to grow to its full potential, there is a number of different elements it must consume during its life cycle.
 Phosphorus, is used throughout a cannabis plants life cycle, but more is needed during the flowering period.

-Finding the right balance, of what to feed your plant and when, can be a difficult task.
+Finding the right balance, of what to feed a cannabis plant and when, can be a difficult task.
 This guide will help you keep things balanced, and also fix any problems that may arise.

 Phosphorus is the “P” in N/P/K Ratio.
 Like Nitrogen and Potassium, it is a “Macro nutrient“.
 In other words, it is one of the three main elements needed in plant growth.

 “P” is like a power line, and it connects all of your plants cells together.
 The energy created by photosynthesis, is then transported around the plant using phosphorus.

-Flowers are also built out of Phosphorus, which is why you will find bloom foods, and P/K boosters will be high in phosphorus.
+Flowers are also built out of Phosphorus, which is why you will find bloom nutrients, and P/K boosters will be high in phosphorus.

 Phosphates can be difficult for a plant to break down and consume.
 But, the root tips will form a symbiotic relationship with the bacteria and fungi in your medium.
 The plant will give them sugar, and in turn, they will break down the big phosphates, so it is more accessible to the plant.

-If a plant is lacking in “P” it will display these symptoms:
+If a plant is lacking in “P” it will display certain symptoms.

 A cannabis plant, uses phosphorus to build buds, and also to keep the plant well energised.
 A deficiency will reduce the rate of bud growth, and will cause you to lose out on final yield.
 Make sure you get the best harvest possible, keep your levels in check.

 If your plant has eaten too much P, it will display the symptoms: